swiftlang/swift-org-website/documentation/articles/static-linux-getting-started.md

 linker will completely discard that library and not include any code from it in your final binary.

-In practice things can be more complicated --- the static linker may actually work on the basis of individual _sections_ or _atoms_ from your object files, so it may in fact be able to discard individual functions or pieces of data rather than just whole objects.
+In practice, things can be more complicated---the static linker may actually work on the basis of individual _sections_ or _atoms_ from your object files, so it may in fact be able to discard individual functions or pieces of data rather than just whole objects.